 The next step won't work if there is extraneous geometry in the document and everything is selected.
 If that is the case, instead of double-clicking the Selection tool, drag a selection fence around the triangle and its dimensions.

-Type 2 for Y and click OK.
+- Type 5 for X and press the TAB key. - Type 2 for Y and click OK.

 The geometry is redrawn to the specified dimensions.